 Chapter 7.
 Layers of Meanings in Our Landscapes: Hiding in Full View

-Associate Professor Sandra Wooltorton, ARC Chief Investigator Leonard Collard, Dr Pierre Horwitz
+Associate Professor Sandra Wooltorton, Professor Leonard Collard, Professor Pierre Horwitz

 Chapter 8.
 Challenges of Architectural Education in Mexico: Facing the Clash between Globalization and Local Realities

-Anne K. Kurjenoja, Edwin Gonzalez-Meza, and Melissa Schumacher-González
+Dr Anne K. Kurjenoja, Dr Edwin Gonzalez-Meza, and Dr Melissa Schumacher-González

 Chapter 9.
 The Future of Regeneration: Art and the Politics of Space in the Redevelopment of Nantou Old Town